Mechanisms of Multimodal Synchronization: Insights from Decoder-Based Video-Text-to-Speech Synthesis: Experiments

+\paragraph{Aggregation of Video Representations.} Table~\ref{tab:video_agg} shows results of different strategies for spatial aggregation of video representations before inputting into the VTTS (TV-CoTemporal) decoder.
+Summation achieves the best WER (12.2\%), but the margin over max pooling (12.4\%) is small, so we treat these two as effectively comparable and choose summation for simplicity.
+Both significantly outperform more complex strategies like attention (14.5\%) and stacking (14.3\%), suggesting that simple element-wise aggregation might be sufficient for effective video input compression.

-\textbf{Qualitative results}~~~Figure~\ref{fig:qual_mel} shows mel-spectrogram comparisons between TTS, GT, and VTTS (VT-ordered).
-The mel-spectrogram generated by VTTS (VT-ordered) closely resembles GT in terms of temporal structure and speech patterns, particularly in capturing natural pauses and utterance duration.
-While TTS generates beyond the original duration (445 frames vs GT's 393 frames) and fails to maintain proper temporal alignment, VTTS (VT-ordered) accurately matches GT's frame length (393 frames) and successfully captures speech dynamics including pause locations.
+\paragraph{Qualitative Results.} Figure~\ref{fig:qual_mel_metric} (left) shows mel-spectrogram comparisons between TTS, GT, and VTTS (VT-Scaled).
+The mel-spectrogram generated by VTTS (VT-Scaled) closely resembles GT in terms of temporal structure and speech patterns, particularly in capturing natural pauses and utterance duration.
+While TTS generates beyond the original duration (445 frames vs GT's 393 frames) and fails to maintain proper temporal alignment, VTTS (VT-Scaled) accurately matches GT's frame length (393 frames) and successfully captures speech dynamics including pause locations.
 This demonstrates VTTS's ability to leverage visual information for generating temporally coherent speech that aligns with the original video timing.
-The spectral patterns in VTTS (VT-ordered) also show similar energy distributions to GT, particularly in the harmonic structure during speech segments.
-Analysis of \alignmetric for the synchronization is shown in Figures~\ref{fig:metric_pdf} and~\ref{fig:metric_example} for the same sample. \textbf{Influence of modalities}~~~ Table \ref{tab:voxceleb2_modalitydrop} shows the impact of ablating individual modalities for VTTS (VT-ordered) model during evaluation.
-Removing the text modality severely degrades performance, leading to 74.5\% WER, while removing the video modality results in 46.4\% WER.
-These results demonstrate that both modalities contribute complementary information, highlighting the importance of our different strategies combining multimodal information.
+The spectral patterns in VTTS (VT-Scaled) also show similar energy distributions to GT, particularly in the harmonic structure during speech segments.
+Analysis of \alignmetric for synchronization is shown in Figure~\ref{fig:qual_mel_metric} (right).
+The VTTS curves cluster closer to the diagonal than TTS, indicating smaller phoneme-level timing offsets across the utterance rather than only at a few isolated points.
+TTS exhibits larger deviations, especially in later phoneme segments, consistent with the longer-duration drift seen in the spectrogram comparison. \\